A Romantic Honeymoon Experience at Sandals Ochi in Ocho Rios, Jamaica

 The Blue Hole

-This was one of the best sites we have ever been to.
-Its crystal blue waterfalls are every bit of the picturesque Jamaica that you dream of.
-However, since the Blue Hole isn’t recognized by the government as a “tourist attraction” there are some things to think about before you make your trek to this otherwise majestic place.
-The Blue Hole is on privately owned land, so as far as we understood it, any injuries, loss of property, etc. are not covered by anyone but yourself as you are completely liable if you go.
-Let us also say that due to this, this is not a “Sandals sponsored excursion” and our butlers were skeptical when we told them of our plans.
+The Blue Hole was on privately owned land at the time we visited, so as far as we understood it, any injuries, loss of property, etc. are not covered by anyone but yourself as you are completely liable if you go.
+Let us also say that due to this, this is not a “Sandals-sponsored excursion” and the staff was skeptical when we told them of our plans.

 After, we climbed back up Neil took us to the upper part of the falls.
-This was a little bit of a hike and some of the terrain was deceivingly hard work to walk across.
+This was a little bit of a hike and some of the paths were hard to walk across.
 However, Neil helped us find easier spots to cross in some areas.
-By no means is this a hiking expedition, but we would not recommend this activity for those who have health conditions, small children, or for pregnant women.
+By no means is this a hiking expedition, but it isn’t as simple as walking down a sidewalk.

 Neil was awesome with taking pictures, he would inform us of certain places that he knew would make a good shot.
-At the time we had not purchased our GoPro so he used an iPhone 5s with Lifeproof case.
-He also showed us places to slide down rocks, swim, rope swing, and places for cliff jumping.
+At the time we had not purchased our GoPro so we used an iPhone with a Lifeproof case.
+Neil also showed us places to slide down rocks, swim, rope swing, and places for cliff jumping.

-At the very top of the falls was the large cone shaped falls that we got to climb down into.
-Next we had to wiggle ourselves backwards into a hole while lying on our stomachs, one at a time.
+At the very top of the falls were the large cone-shaped falls that we got to climb down into.
+Next, we had to wiggle ourselves back into a hole while lying on our stomachs, one at a time.
 Neil was the first one in and helped us as we climbed down into the fall.
 When we dropped down the hole there was a pool and cave that was inside the large cone waterfall!
 Definitely the coolest part of our trip to Blue Hole!

-We cannot say enough to applaud our amazing butler’s, Necia and Dacia.
-Here are some of the added perks of having butler service.
+We cannot say enough to applaud our amazing butlers, Necia and Dacia, at Sandals Ocho Rios.
+Here are some added perks of having butler service.

 - They booked reservations at all of the restaurants we wanted to visit at the resort